lighttransport/mallie/README.md

 ![Example](https://github.com/lighttransport/mallie/blob/master/mallie.jpg?raw=true)

-Mallie is bootstrap for ray tracing study and researh.
-Its already used in some raytracing research.
+Mallie is bootstrap for ray tracing study and research.
+Its already used in some ray tracing research.
 You can easily extend/implement ray tracing algorithm.
-Mallie is written in portable C/C++ and depends on less third party libraries.
+Mallie is written in portable C/C++ and depends on few third party libraries.

 ## Features